Last Updated on June 9, 2021 by Helga Dosa

 There are different types of trains by cost and speed, namely the Regionale, Intercity and Eurostar.

 The first is a local train and is cheap and usually safe.
 This kind of train connects the smaller towns with the big cities.
 Intercity covers long distances and it’s fast and usually less populated, while the Eurostar is more comfortable, expensive and always requires a reservation.

 It’s not difficult to buy a train ticket.
 You can go directly to the train station and purchase it there or through e-tickets online.
-For the Eurostar, and sometimes for the Intercity, seat reservations are mandatory.
+For Eurostar, and sometimes for the Intercity, seat reservations are mandatory.
 Check the train schedule for dates, times and prices, and just about any information you could need about trains in Italy.

 I think the Italy Pass (Eurail Italy Pass gives you unlimited travel on the national rail network of Italy) is cheaper than “point to point” tickets.
-Also these passes will allow you access to Eurostar trains, which are much faster and more comfortable.
-If, however, you like to keep your travelling relaxed and without a real itinerary it likely won’t make sense for you to choose this option and purchase tickets in advance.
+Also, these passes will allow you access to Eurostar trains, which are much faster and more comfortable.
+If, however, you like to keep your traveling relaxed and without a real itinerary it likely won’t make sense for you to choose this option and purchase tickets in advance.

 Before you board the train, always remember to validate your ticket, because there are fines if you don’t.
 Near the trains you’ll notice yellow boxes where you can insert the end of your ticket and it will be validated with the date and time.
 Also, while it’s usually quite safe to travel by train you always have to be alert, especially with your bags in crowded places teeming with tourists.

 Impiegato/Clerk: Buongiorno, posso aiutarla? = Good morning, can I help you?

 Passenger: Buongiorno, potrebbe darmi alcune informazioni sui treni che vanno a Firenze? = Good morning, could you please give me information about trains to Florence?